Seolleongtang: History and etymology

 King Seongjong had visited the sacrifice himself, and had eaten a meal with the people of Joseon.
 To increase the food supply in Joseon, King Seongjong ordered them to invent dishes that could feed the maximum number of people using the fewest ingredients, and seonnongtang (tang meaning "soup") was one of these.

-Another historical opinion precedes the Joseon dynasty concerning the origin of seolleongtang.
-According to this, the food was originated by the Mongolian invasion of Koryo during the 13th century.
-Mongolian food "Sulen" is sliced and boiled beef with green onions, which developed into seolleongtang in Korea.
+Another historical opinion precedes the Joseon period concerning the origin of seolleongtang.
+According to this, the food was originated by the Mongolian invasion of Korea during the 13th century.
+The Mongolian food sulen is sliced and boiled beef with green onions, which developed into seolleongtang in Korea.

 Seonnongtang is now called seolleongtang for easier pronunciation.
 The phonetic values have changed as follows: